Search Results

 Exclusion Criteria:

-The above information is not intended to contain all considerations relevant to a potential participation in a clinical trial DRUG: Amlitelimab, DRUG: Placebo, DRUG: Topical corticosteroids, DRUG: Topical tacrolimus or pimecrolimus
+DRUG: Amlitelimab, DRUG: Placebo, DRUG: Topical corticosteroids, DRUG: Topical tacrolimus or pimecrolimus

 Dermatitis Atopic